-The most common treatable eye conditions include river blindness, retinopathy of prematurity, glaucoma and cataract – areas where OHSU Casey Eye Institute has the expertise to make a difference.
-Additionally, we hope to inspire our own students here at OHSU to pursue careers that embrace public service.
+The most common treatable eye conditions around the world include cataract, corneal scarring, diabetes, glaucoma and refractive error.
+The OHSU Casey Eye Institute has the expertise and is making a difference in these areas and other important eye diseases including river blindness, retinopathy of prematurity and more.
+In addition to the contributions of our faculty, we hope to inspire our students here at OHSU to pursue careers that embrace public service.

-Kevin Winthrop, M.D., M.P.H., is a former public health official from the U.S. Centers for Disease Control and Prevention (CDC).
+Kevin Winthrop M.D., M.P.H. – International Ophthalmology Co-Director.
+Dr. Winthrop is a former public health official from the U.S. Centers for Disease Control and Prevention (CDC).
 He is a specialist in public health care delivery, tropical and infectious diseases, and epidemiological research.
 He has worked closely with CDC, the Carter Center, and other agencies within the River Blindness (Onchocerciasis) elimination campaign in Latin America.
-He has created the Vision 2020 Latin American fellowship at CEI and works closely with Latin American Vision 2020 program's training and research consortium.
-At CEI, he provides clinical and epidemiologic expertise with ocular tuberculosis, syphilis, and other ocular infectious diseases, and teaches in OHSU's Public Health graduate program.
+He has created the Vision 2020 Latin American fellowship at the Casey Eye Institute and works closely with Latin American Vision 2020 program's training and research consortium.
+He also oversees the international observerships sponsored by the International Council of Ophthalmology (ICO) and Seva Foundation.
+At the Casey Eye Institute, he provides clinical and epidemiologic expertise with ocular tuberculosis, syphilis, and other ocular infectious diseases, and teaches in OHSU's Public Health graduate program.

 International ophthalmology fellowships

-The International Ophthalmology Program fellowships bring foreign ophthalmologists to OHSU Casey Eye Institute in Portland, Oregon, where they receive specific medical and surgical training, allowing them to extend both basic and specialized eye care to their underserved populations upon their return.
+The International Ophthalmology fellowship program brings foreign ophthalmologists to the Casey Eye Institute in Portland, Oregon, where they receive specific medical and surgical training, allowing them to extend both basic and specialized eye care to their underserved populations upon their return.
 The curriculum is also designed to give fellows specific skills in epidemiology, public health, research or other aspects of ophthalmology that allow for their participation within their own national Vision 2020 campaigns to eliminate and prevent blindness in their home nations.
 Meet our featured fellows.

 Service rotation for residents